AntaresSimulatorTeam/AntaREST/docs/install/2-DEPLOY.md

 docker build -t antarest:latest .
 ```

-3. Prepare the environment.
+3. Prepare the environment (This is important, in order to prevent docker containers to write files into your file system with root permissions.)
    a.
 Copy `docker-compose.override.yml.example` to `docker-compose.override.yml` and replace the UID and GUI values with your user's one.
-(This will prevent docker containers to write files into your file system with root permissions.)
 You can get these values by running the following commands:
    - UID: `id -u`
    - GID: `id -g`